carolcheng124/IS2545_Deliverable5/README.md

 ####3.
 Are attacks that exploit this vulnerability active or passive?

 Active.
-Hackers have to insertion or "injection" of a SQL query via the input data from the client to the application.
+Hackers modify the database by insertion or "injection" of a SQL query via the input data from the client to the application.

 ####4.
 What business value would be lost due to exploiting this vulnerability (data loss, unauthorized access, denial of service, etc)?
 Data loss, unauthorized access, execute administration operations on the database (such as shutdown the DBMS), and in some cases issue commands to the operating system.